ØComplexity Principles#

 • Creating good dynamic models for complex problems is hard.
 Since complexity is never only about software code, you MUST create a model that gives insights in the elements that matter for preventing complexity.

 • You SHOULD use good (FOSS) software to model your solution and run some typical use cases.
 Software simulation is easy, predictable and good models can be created very fast.
-See [ ] for a list of good FOSS simulation tools.
+Check the list of good FOSS simulation tools.
+Or use mature open architecture tools, check our list!

-• Never ever fall in love with your model.
+• Never fall in love with your model.
 No model is perfect.
-So there is only one way to know if your model works: Try it out for real!
-With software construction, this is easy: No expensive material cost are involved in creating software products.
-Just throw the software away if it didn’t work out as expected.
-So take advantage of this great property of software products.
-This is also the reason that many complex electronic products are created in software first: It’s far faster and cheaper to see if it works!
+There is only one way to determine if your model works: try it out in real-world scenarios!
+With software development, this is straightforward—there are no expensive material costs involved in creating software products.
+Simply discard the software if it doesn’t work as expected.
+Take full advantage of this unique property of software products.
+This is also why many complex electronic products are first created in software: it’s far faster and cheaper to test if they work!

 Define specific criteria that are tangible to measure complexity#